caktus/talks/djangocon/2013/scaling/scaling.rst

 - First, max_connections are an often mis-understood topic
 - After a point, the more your database server is doing at once, the longer it takes for **every** task
 - The right value for this setting is determined by machine resouces, NOT how many connections you think you need to open
-- You can use transaction-level isolation in pgbouncer to share 2-3 connections across 30 web processes with no loss of performance
+- Again, you can use transaction-level isolation in pgbouncer to share 2-3 connections across 30 web processes with no loss of performance
 - Even if you don't set max_connections this low, make sure you're limiting the connections through some other means such as pgbouncer
 - If you're already using supervisord, it's an easy addition to run pgbouncer to your config (rather than mucking around with files in /etc/)